 - Check out the long-range weather forecasts and historical weather patterns for the locations you are considering.
 See how many clear nights they usually experience.

-- Alaska, on the other hand, does have fewer clouds in the spring…about half the nights are clear or partially cloudy.
+- Alaska has fewer clouds in the spring…about half the nights are clear or partially cloudy.
 In the fall, however, it is cloudy nearly 80-90% of the time.
 On my last 10 day tip to Alaska in September, for example, I had only 3 clear nights.

 - The Aurora can be pretty bright, which means you don’t have to schedule your trip during the part of a month with moonless nights.
-In fact, I prefer full moons, since they light up the landscape with out you having to try to do so with your own lighting.
+In fact, I prefer some moonlight since it will light up the landscape without you having to try to do so with your own lighting.